 Bob's career in radio began in 1969, working as music announcer at classical music station KFML and the original KVOD in Denver.
 During the past three decades he has pursued two life-long loves: radio and cooking.
 He is a care provider and has been a volunteer for Denver Community Television, Recording for the Blind and Community Housing Services.

 Bob came to Colorado Public Radio in 1981 and assumed duties as assistant music director the next year, a position he held for 10 years.
-He returned in 2001 to serve as host on CPR's news and information stations.
+He returned in 2001 to serve as host on CPR News and began hosting for CPR Classical in 2016.

 In his own words ...

 Why I got into radio:

 I vividly remember the time before television, when radio was king.
 The whole universe of news and entertainment came into homes through large wooden radio sets.
 Even with the advent of television, nothing was as cool, or meaningful, as the transistor radio I got from Dad one Christmas.

 After military service during the Vietnam War, I chose to make my home in Denver.
 When my wife and I lived in the Cherry Creek district in the late 1960s, our friends and neighbors reflected the wide variety of professions found there, including the arts – and radio.
 I got my broadcasters' license, was hired by KFML and, for a time, had the chance to work with many wonderful people there and at KVOD.